MelonKony/millmint/site/factbook/world/locations/cuwi.md

 While students enrolled in colleges primarily interact with the university through them, colleges themselves do not award degrees.
 Students graduate with university degrees bearing the CUWI seal and are not awarded degrees from their colleges.
 {{</note>}}

 Although CUWI maintains a number of major constituent general universities, many of its federated schools are specialised institutions that share resources and facilities with neighbouring campuses.
-In a quirk of Vekllei federalism, they can indicate local specialisation (e.g. Inagua's salt industry of Kairi's oil industry) or no local custom at all, when the distant eye of Commonwealth federalism deems a republic the new centre of an academic tradition.
+In a quirk of Vekllei federalism, they can indicate local specialisation (e.g. [[Inagua]]'s salt industry of [[Kairi]]'s oil industry) or no local custom at all, when the distant eye of Commonwealth federalism deems a republic the new centre of an academic tradition.
 Most constituents have a research focus and 80% retain a field station for local ecosystem studies.
 A student of one is a student of all, and transfer and exchange are common practices within the network.

 {{<note column>}}
 **Constituent Institutions**